tesselo/pxsearch/README.md

 - Update our indexing processes using datasets from AWS S3 inventory;
 - Restructure the database using STAC specifications(https://stacspec.org/) and SqlAlchemy ORM;

+# Requirements

+´´´
+pip install -r ./requirements.txt
+´´´

+# Migrations
+Use alembic to have the migrations and latest version of the database.

+´´´
+alembic migration
+´´´

 Copyright 2021 Tesselo - Space Mosaic Lda.
 All rights reserved.